tiannian/llvm2yul/README.md

 # LLVM IR to Yul

-> Convertor between LLVM and Yul
+> Convertor from LLVM to Yul